dfinity/ICRC-1/README.md

 ### icrc1_balance_of

-Returns the balance of the account given as argument.
+Returns the balance of the account given as an argument.

 ```candid "Methods" +=
 icrc1_balance_of : (Account) -> (nat) query;